jgaffuri/OriMap/docs/howtoactlidar/README.md

 \# batch process input file folder lazfolder=../in/noumerleen/
 ```
-(If you know how many processors your PC has, you can specify it in the `processes=XXX` parameter.
-This will allow a parallel and thus faster computation)
+- If you know how many processors your PC has, you can specify it in the `processes=XXX` parameter.
+This will allow a parallel and thus faster computation.
 - Save and launch the program by doulbe clicking on: *pullauta.exe*.
 This may take several hours to complete depending on the number and size of the *\*.laz* files to process and the power of the PC.
 You can follow the process progress by looking at the content of the *.../workspace/out/noumerleen/* folder where the output is progressively produced, tile after tile.

 Once the process is complete, we are not done yet: This has produced 1 result for each tile, and we need to merge all these tiles into a single output.
 For that: